The Invasion (professional wrestling): Reception

-The Invasion angle was a large storyline that spanned for almost half of 2001 and brought about financial success for the WWF, such as the InVasion pay-per-view being one of the highest non-major event buyrates in the history of pay-per-views.
-However, the Invasion storyline has come under criticism by wrestling fans and wrestling media, with the storyline being called a flop.
-Other media refer to the storyline as "one of the most poorly handled, ego-filled storylines in wrestling history".
+The Invasion angle was a large storyline that spanned for almost half of 2001 and brought about financial success for the WWF, such as the Invasion pay-per-view having one of the highest non-WrestleMania event buyrates in the history of WWF pay-per-views.
+However, the Invasion storyline has come under criticism by wrestling fans and wrestling media, with the storyline being called "a flop".
+Media sources have referred to the storyline as "one of the most poorly handled, ego-filled storylines in wrestling history".
+In 2001, The Invasion storyline won the Wrestling Observer Newsletter Worst Feud of the Year award.

-Weakness of The Alliance
+Perceived weakness of The Alliance

-Throughout the storyline, many interpromotional matches had WWF wrestlers winning over WCW/ECW wrestlers, usually cleanly.
-In contrast, most of the Alliance's wins were controversial due to interference or disqualification.
-For example, it took Tazz assisting Raven at InVasion to beat William Regal.
-The Rock, however, won cleanly at SummerSlam, despite Shane McMahon's assistance to Booker T. A few other critics also noticed the overemphasis on Steve Austin.
-Critics believed that Austin was the only credible superstar in the Alliance.
+Throughout the storyline, many inter-promotional matches had WWF wrestlers winning over WCW and ECW wrestlers, usually cleanly.
+In contrast, most of The Alliance's wins were controversial due to interference or disqualification.
+For example, it took Tazz assisting Raven at the Invasion pay-per-view to beat WWF undercarder William Regal.
+The Rock, however, beat WCW Champion Booker T cleanly at SummerSlam, despite Shane McMahon's assistance to Booker T. It has been speculated that the reason for The Alliance appearing weak was because WWF's real-world owner Vince McMahon wanted the WWF to look strong while fighting The Alliance, as he worked very hard to put down his competition, especially WCW.

-One particular example of this was during the Inaugural Brawl at the InVasion pay-per-view.
-Besides Austin's turn in the match that was needed to secure a WCW/ECW win over the WWF, SLAM!
-Wrestling alleged that the Alliance wrestled poorly in comparison to the WWF wrestlers: Portrayed as disorganized and inferior grapplers, the ECW-WCW Team had more than its fair share of mistimed moves which hurt their own team members while the "WWF squad" of course wrestled like a well-oiled machine.
+SLAM!
+Wrestling alleged that The Alliance members were purposely made to look poorly in comparison to the WWF wrestlers: Portrayed as disorganized and inferior grapplers, the ECW-WCW Team had more than its fair share of mistimed moves which hurt their own team members while the "WWF squad" of course wrestled like a well-oiled machine.
 The weakening of the ECW-WCW dubbed superstars didn't stop there either.
 The WWF faction battered their enemy tag partners off the ring apron over and over again making them appear weak and more times than not, the ECW-WCW grapplers gained an advantage only by double-teaming or employing underhanded tactics.
 The message sent was loud and clear.
 The "best" of ECW-WCW is not good enough to hang with the WWF.

-It has been speculated that the reason for this was because Vince McMahon did not want the WWF to look weak while fighting the Alliance, as he worked very hard to put down his competition, especially WCW.
-Smash Wrestling alleges that WWF wrestlers needed to defect to make the Alliance appear to be a credible threat.